 For thousands of years, Shabbat has offered the Jewish People the opportunity to come together as a community to reconnect with ourselves, our tradition, and each other.
 Please join us.

-Via ZOOM at 5:00 PM we welcome Shabbat, led by our talented clergy, this 45-minute service includes singing, teaching, and time for reflection.
-Click here to join
+Beginning November 19th at 5:45 pm in person in the Goodman Chapel, you may also view the Livestream.
+We welcome Shabbat, led by our talented clergy, this 45-minute service includes singing, teaching, and time for reflection.

 Our traditional egalitarian service begins at 9:30 AM in the Goodman Chapel and is also available on Livestream.
 Click here for our Live Stream